m-labs/artiq/doc/manual/drtio.rst

 Both real-time traffic and K selection words are scrambled in order to make the generated electromagnetic interference practically independent from the DRTIO traffic.
 A multiplicative scrambler is used and its state is shared between the real-time traffic and K selection words, so that real-time data can be descrambled immediately after the scrambler has been synchronized from the K characters.
 Another positive effect of the scrambling is that commas always appear regularly in the absence of any traffic (and in practice also appear regularly on a busy link).
 This makes a receiver always able to synchronize itself to an idling transmitter, which removes the need for relatively complex link initialization states.

-Due to the use of K characters both as delimiters for real-time packets and as information carrier for auxiliary packets, auxiliary traffic is guaranteed a minimum bandwith simply by having a maximum size limit on real-time packets.
+Due to the use of K characters both as delimiters for real-time packets and as information carrier for auxiliary packets, auxiliary traffic is guaranteed a minimum bandwidth simply by having a maximum size limit on real-time packets.

 Clocking
 ++++++++